Study finds that women are more likely to financially prepare for the future

 Women also worry more about health care costs

 “As part of that strong focus on the future, women are more likely than men to view life insurance as critical to their financial well-being,” the report reads.
-On top of that, “Women are also more aware than men that unexpected issues beyond their control could affect their financial futures.”
+“Women are also more aware than men that unexpected issues beyond their control could affect their financial futures.”

-For women, the biggest concerns is being diagnosed with cancer, followed by stress, chronic illness, being in a car accident and being unable to work due to a disability.
+For women, the biggest concerns is being diagnosed with cancer.
+Followed by stress, chronic illness, or being in a car accident and being unable to work due to a disability.
 All of these are bigger stressors for women than men.

 Despite being more aware and concerned of these possibilities, only 16 percent of women are confident they could cover their expenses from a serious illness or injury, compared to 22 percent of men.

-With benefits, the majority of women studied said they were knowledgeable in health, dental, vision, retirement savings and life insurance, but said they had little to no knowledge of accident, disability and illness insurance.
+With benefits, the majority of women studied said they were knowledgeable in health, dental, vision, retirement savings and life insurance.
+However, they said they had little to no knowledge of accident, disability and illness insurance.

 Unlike men, most women like to discuss their financial and benefits plan with a personal adviser.
-While 62 percent of men turn to an adviser to stay financially savvy, 71 percent of women say they turn to advisers for help.
+62 percent of men turn to an adviser to stay financially savvy.
+71 percent of women say they turn to advisers for help.